Cheedoong/xml2json/README.md

 xml2json is a header-only C++ library.
 Just copy the `./include` folder to system or project's include path.
 An examples is shown in main.cpp

-*Build and Run a Command Line Tool*
+* Build and Run a Command Line Tool *
 ```bash
 make
 ./xml2json input.xml
 ```

-*Description*
+* Description *

-the first carefully written C++ library that converts XML to JSON, already used in the soft subtitle cross-domain solution at the server-end of Tencent Video (http://v.qq.com) and its CDNs
+xml2json is the first carefully written C++ library that converts XML to JSON.
+It's already been used in the soft subtitle cross-domain solution at the server-end of Tencent Video (http://v.qq.com) and its CDNs.

-simple and fast, and with almost full support for the XML standards
+It's simple and fast, and with almost full support for the XML standards.

-it follows these simple but carefully considered rules below:
+It follows these simple but carefully considered rules below:

 <table>